odaridavid/WeatherApp/README.md

 18. Handle no network available,tie in with unique exception handling.
 19. Edit default location from settings.
 20. Translate for currently supported languages.
+21. Cater for loading and error states in Setting screen

 # Screenshots 📱